WPoelman/ud-boxer/README.md

 </table>

 ## Installation
+A script with the required steps is included: `install.sh`.
+Note however that this is to illustrate the steps needed, you probably need to edit it in order to work for your system.

 1. Create and activate a virtual environment (Python 3.9.7 was used in development) (**Optional**)
 2. Install `graphviz` to generate visualizations. (**Optional**)
    1. On Debian-based systems: `apt install graphviz libgraphviz-dev pkg-config`